Gazeka74/archlinux-dotfiles/README.md

-# archlinux-dotfiles
+# Several dotfiles for an Archlinux rice
-Dotfiles for an archlinux_rice
+TODO